-A form of phototherapy, blue light treatments are FDA-approved for acne vulgaris that is moderate or has not responded to other therapies.
+A form of phototherapy, blue light uses light to kill certain bacteria on the skin.
+Some blue light treatments have approval from the Food and Drug Administration (FDA) for moderate acne vulgaris that has not responded to other therapies.

 What does the research say?